AmmieQi/video-feature-extraction/README.md

 # video-feature-extraction
-Scripts for feature extraction of video using opencv &amp; pytorch
+Scripts for video feature extraction with opencv &amp; pytorch